imaginate/vitals/README.md

 v.is.file(path);   // returns `false`
 v.is.dir(path);    // returns `true`

-// note that all vitals *ls* methods return an array of `v.Fs` instances v.ls();          // returns all immediate paths in `v.cwd.abspath` v.ls(dir);       // returns all immediate paths in `dir.abspath` v.ls(path);      // returns all immediate paths in `v.resolve(path)`
+// note that all `vitals.ls` methods return an array of `VFC` instances v.ls();          // returns all immediate paths in `v.cwd.abspath` v.ls(dir);       // returns all immediate paths in `dir.abspath` v.ls(path);      // returns all immediate paths in `v.resolve(path)`